MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0006.md

 ## How to fix this diagnostic?

-You must remove the references to the encryption key functions from your AL code.
+You must remove the references to the encryption key methods from your AL code.

 ## See Also
 [PerTenantExtensionCop Analyzer](pertenantextensioncop.md)